Czech Philharmonic • Semyon Bychkov

 “I am greatly looking forward to appearing in this programme on the same stage with the members of the Czech Philharmonic together with our young student orchestra.
 To me, there is symbolism in the combination of these two works because I regard Shostakovich as the Beethoven of the 20th century.
 While Beethoven suffered physically, Shostakovich suffered mentally.
 In this sense, there is a special connection between the fates of the two men, just as there is between the two symphonies.
 In the case of Beethoven, his former hero Napoleon, to whom he had originally dedicated his Eroica, had now turned into his enemy, attacking Austria and even occupying Vienna in 1805.
 Originally, Shostakovich had to speak of his Fifth Symphony as ‘a Soviet composer’s response to just criticism’.
 But to his friends, he admitted that the conclusion was a satirical portrait of a dictator, deliberately empty but swimming in boundless flattery”, says Bychkov.

 In the modern history of the Czech Philharmonic, when the first steps were being taken towards an educational programme, the idea arose in 2006 – while Václav Riedlbauch was still the executive director – of giving symphonic concerts for student audiences, i.e. for a new generation of listeners.
-And who would be playing?
-The Czech Philharmonic, of course!
-The problem was that the orchestra was already so busy that their participation in such concerts was out of the question.
-So the choice fell to the former Prague Student Orchestra, an ensemble with many years of tradition of a youthful, enthusiastic approach to music.
-This worked wonderfully, because the students in the audience saw their peers on stage.
-For these concerts, the ensemble took the name Czech Student Orchestra.
+The choice fell to the former Prague (later Czech) Youth Orchestra, an ensemble with many years of tradition of a youthful, enthusiastic approach to music.
+This worked wonderfully because the students in the audience saw their peers on stage.
 Bound by their love of music, these musicians gave performances from 2006 to 2010 under the leadership of the conductor Marko Ivanović, playing such works as Janáček’s Sinfonietta, Dvořák’s New World Symphony, Cello Concerto, and Te Deum, Mussorgsky’s Pictures at an Exhibition, and Prokofiev’s Romeo and Juliet ballet suite.

-In June 2020 the conductor Simon Rattle came to Prague insisting that he did not want to conduct just the Czech Philharmonic, but also “some orchestra with young people”.
-When the choice fell to the Czech Philharmonic Youth Orchestra, that was an enormous challenge for its members.
-Sir Simon enjoyed working with the young musicians, and he was unsparing in his praise: “The Czech Philharmonic Youth Orchestra reminds me of the orchestra of the Verbier Festival, which is made up of the best music students from all around the world, led by players from the Metropolitan Opera.
+In June 2020, the conductor Simon Rattle came to Prague insisting that he did not want to conduct just the Czech Philharmonic, but also “some orchestra with young people.”
+When the choice fell to the Czech Youth Philharmonic, that was an enormous challenge for its members.
+Sir Simon enjoyed working with the young musicians, and he was unsparing in his praise: “The Czech Youth Philharmonic reminds me of the orchestra of the Verbier Festival, which is made up of the best music students from all around the world, led by players from the Metropolitan Opera.
 That’s the level they are on.”
-Those are nice, flattering words, but they also mean an enormous obligation for all of the young musicians, as far as their future is concerned.
-Each individually and all of them together have it within their reach through the power of their common bond to remain diligent and conscientious in their preparation and to concentrate as attentively as possible.
-In the autumn of 2020 they were able to play just two concerts with Josef Špaček in the dual role of soloist and conductor.
-“I would really like to work with them again sometime; they were so attentive and kind!
-I had an incredibly good time with them,” said Josef Špaček afterwards.
+In February 2021, the Czech Youth Philharmonic first appeared under the baton of chief conductor Semyon Bychkov in the televised concert “A přece se učí” (“But Learning Continues”).

 Semyon Bychkov conductor